-1

-sisting of modified servers that send an exploit if

-essed with a client application.

-Vulnerability - Weaknesses or gaps in a

-security program that can be exploited by threats

-to gain unauthorised access to an asset ie could

-include but not limited to network, including

-firewall ports and external storage devices o

-organisational, including file permissions or

-privileges, password policy, software, including

-from an untrustworthy source, downloaded

-software, illegal copies, SQL injection and new

-zero-day exploits, operating system, including

-unsupported versions, updates not installed on

-mobile devices, reliant on Original Equipment

-Manufacturers (OEMs) to update system

-software, physical including theft of equipment,

-Universal Serial Bus (USB) storage devices with

-sensitive data, collection of passwords and other

-information by social-engineering methods o

-process of how people use the system, including

-leaks and sharing security details, security
+consisting of modified servers that send an exploit if accessed with a client application.
+Vulnerability - Weaknesses or gaps in a security program that can be exploited by threats to gain unauthorised access to an asset ie could include but not limited to network, including firewall ports and external storage devices o organisational, including file permissions or privileges, password policy, software, including from an untrustworthy source, downloaded software, illegal copies, SQL injection and new zero-day exploits, operating system, including unsupported versions, updates not installed on mobile devices, reliant on Original Equipment Manufacturers (OEMs) to update system software, physical including theft of equipment, Universal Serial Bus (USB) storage devices with sensitive data, collection of passwords and other information by social-engineering methods o

 implications of cloud computing and of the

 Internet of Things (IoT) devices

-Risk s is where threat and vulnerability may

-overlap ie could include but are not limited to
+• Risks is where threat and vulnerability may averlap is sould include but are not limited to

-social engineering (art of manipulating people
+social engineering ( art of manipulating people

 so they give up confidential information)

 phishing, blagging (pretexting), phishing,

-pharming, shouldering (or shoulder surfing),

-ransomware, Denial of Service
+ransomware .
+Denial of Service

 (DoS)/Distributed Denial of

 Service (DDoS), virus.

-Secure Network:
+• • Secure Network:

 biometric measures (particularly for mobile

 devices), password systems, CAPTCHA (or

-uevices), passworu systems, CAPTOMA (Of

-similar), using email confirmations to confirm a user's identity, automatic software updates.
+similar), using email confirmations to confirm a ail confirmations to confirm a user's identity, automatic software updates. tomatic software updates.